alaabadran/iSelect/README.md

 - Yeoman is required ( http://yeoman.io )
 - Clone this into your machine.
 - Type: `bower install` in your Terminal
+- To run it, type `grunt server`.
+It will run automatically on your browser as http://localhost:9000/